AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_initial.md

 > Ensuring the alignment of the contract addresses is crucial, as it is later used to silo the value and to establish associations with values within the same contract.

+#### Verifying the call requests.

+For both private and public call requests initiated in the current function call, it ensures that for each request at index _i_:

+- Its hash equals the value at index _i_ within the call request hashes array in app circuit's public inputs.
+- Its caller context is either empty or aligns with the call context of the current function call, including:
+  - _msg_sender_
+  - Storage contract address.

+> It is important to note that the caller context in a call request may be empty for standard calls.
+This precaution is crucial to prevent information leakage, particularly as revealing the _msg_sender_ to the public could pose security risks when calling a public function.

 #### Verifying the counters.

 It verifies that each relevant value is associated with a legitimate counter.